jekyllt/jasper2/README.md

 ### Author Pages

-In order to properly generate author pages you need to rename the field *categories* in the front matter of every post to match that of your each author *username* as defined in the *[\_data/authors.yml](_data/authors.yml)* file.
+In order to properly generate author pages you need to rename the field *author* in the front matter of every post to match that of your each author's *username* as defined in the *[\_data/authors.yml](_data/authors.yml)* file.
 With the latest update, multiple author blogs are now supported out of the box.